What is the AFSP-AFTR, and how it can improve your tax career

 Step Two: Get Credentials

-The Annual Filing Season Program is intended to recognize and encourage unenrolled tax return preparers who voluntarily increase their knowledge and improve their filing season competency through continuing education (CE).
+The Annual Filing Season Program aims to acknowledge and motivate tax return preparers who are not enrolled but voluntarily enhance their expertise and elevate their competence during the filing season through ongoing education.

 CONTINUING EDUCATION REQUIREMENT.